- Principal: Ben Jameson

 - The 56-member faculty includes a mix of veteran and new educators.
 All are

 state certificated and well prepared in their teaching fields.
-Both teachers and administrators undergo formal evaluations on a regular basis.
+Both teachers and administrators undergo formal evaluations each year.

-- A full resource team, school psychologist, counselors, and teachers for students with behavioral handicaps and learning disorders are on staff to serve students with special needs.
+- A full resource team, school psychologist, and teachers for students with behavioral disabilities and learning disorders are on staff to serve students.
+The educational and behavioral needs of students with disabilities can be met at a tiered level of instruction from inclusion co-taught classrooms, to pullout resource and self-contained classroom settings.

-- Computer science classes and a specially equipped computer classroom provide students with opportunities for technology training.
+- Computer science classes and specially equipped computer classrooms provide students with opportunities for technology training.
+Currently, the school boasts 7 desktop computer labs, one iPad mobile lab, and 14 Chromebook mobile labs.

-- Students are expected to attend classes regularly and to comply with the school’s dress code.
+- Students are expected to attend classes regularly and to comply with school and district rules and policies.
 A computer tracking system helps monitor attendance.
 Staff members work closely with any student who has problems.

 - An “Excellence Program” encourages students to do their best by rewarding academic achievement, good citizenship, exemplary attitudes, exceptional effort, etc.